unarmedpuppy/homelab-ai/README.md

 # Workspace Automations

 [Run on Save](https://marketplace.visualstudio.com/items?itemName=emeraldwalk.RunOnSave) enabled in this repo.
 The settings are found in `.vscode/settings.json`.
 Everytime a file is saved in this workspace, the bash script `scripts/git-server-sync.sh` will execute.
 This will pull & add all changed files to a new commit and push to the remore, then ssh into the home server run the same git operations.
-This effectively syncs any changes done in this repo locally to the server automatically.
+This effectively syncs any changes done in this repo locally to the server automatically. (lol [git history](https://github.com/unarmedpuppy/home-server/commits/main/))

 # Command Logs